gerazov/ollama-chat.nvim/README.md

 - specify chats folder and continue previous chat, start new or open a quick chat,
 - populate new chat buffer with selected text/code,
 - return to other buffers while Ollama generates a response and get a notification when the generation is complete,
+- stop the generation at any point using `q`,
 - chat messages are bound with *User* and *Ollama*, both surrounded with an `*`, making it easy to yank, delete, and change them using `i*`.

 ![ollama chat](https://github.com/nomnivore/ollama.nvim/assets/15214418/8070342e-74d2-4086-afed-6835d954aeb2)